 The Lancetilla Botanical Garden is the only botanical garden in Honduras and one of the largest in all of Latin America.

-The year of 1925 was the year of Lancetilla’s birth, when Dr. Wilson Popenoe chose, by order of the United Fruit Company, the Lancetilla Valley as the most suitable in terms of different soil types and a variety of microclimates, to install a Research base, for the study of banana diseases and to analyze the most viable methods to cultivate other tropical fruit plants.
+The year 1925 was the year of the birth of Lancetilla, when Dr. Wilson Popenoe chose, commissioned by the United Fruit Company, the Lancetilla Valley as the most suitable in terms of different types of soils and a variety of microclimates, to install a research base, for the study of banana diseases and to analyze the most viable methods to cultivate other tropical fruit plants.